coder/docs/setup/installation.md

       coder coder/coder -n coder --version=<VERSION> -f values.yaml`. **This
       must be done for whenever you update the helm chart.**

-4. Add the following to your helm chart so that Coder uses your external PostgreSQL databases:
+4. Ensure that you have superuser privileges to your PostgreSQL database.
+Add the following to your helm chart so that Coder uses your external PostgreSQL
+   databases:

    ```yaml
    postgres: